sawetr/AI-generated-image-and-document-metadata_UWA/README.md

 -Test  all the dataset in processing  page and do the validation and evaluate each model's performance in processsing page.

 Setup Instructions:
-## 1. Create a Virtual Environment
+## 1. DOCKER

-Mac/Linux

-python3 -m venv venv
-source venv/bin/activate

-Windows (PowerShell)

-python -m venv venv
-.\venv\Scripts\activate

-## 2. Install Dependencies
-pip install flask pandas pillow

-## 3. Run the App
-python3 app.py
+build docker image from docker file

-## 4. Open in Browser
+## 2. Open in Browser

 Go to: